Best WiFi Routers in India (2026)

 ASUS RT-AX53U AX1800 WiFi 6 Router

 The ASUS RT-AX53U stands out for one feature no other router in this roundup offers: free AiProtection security by Trend Micro.
-This is a commercial-grade network security suite that blocks malicious websites, prevents infected devices from contacting botnet servers, and alerts you to network intrusion attempts — all without a subscription fee.
-The built-in VPN server lets you securely access your home network from outside.
+This is a commercial-grade network security suite that blocks malicious websites, prevents infected devices from contacting botnet servers, and alerts you to intrusion attempts — without a subscription fee.
+Add Instant Guard for one-tap VPN when you're on public WiFi.
 The USB port supports 3G/4G dongle sharing as a failover internet connection — useful in areas with unstable broadband.
-AiMesh compatibility means you can add another ASUS router later for mesh coverage.
-WiFi 6 performance is solid for a 2BHK.
+Price dropped 4% to ₹5,999.

 Pros